Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I believe my credentials and work experience make me a suitable candidate for this role.
-I would appreciate the opportunity to chat with you about how I can add value for your group.
+I believe that my skills and work experience make me a good candidate for this position.
+I would like the chance to chat with you regarding how I could contribute for your group.

 Sincerely,